apache/sling-site/src/main/jbake/content/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.md

 To not send the actual response status back to the client, the `:status` request parameter should be set to `browser`.
 If this parameter is not set, is empty, is set to `standard` or to any other value, the actual status code is sent back to the client.

+### `:sendError`

+By default the SlingPostServlet generates an error response based on a template and does not use the normal Sling error handling.
+If this parameter is specified with the value of `true` the normal error handling using Sling's error handlers will be used.

+This allows to use custom error handlers for POST requests.

 ## Response format

 The SlingPostServlet produces a basic HTTP response body, listing the response status, what changes have been made, and other meta-data about the result of the POST request.